Environmental Education

 Mammal Adaptations

-Grades: 3rd and up
+Grades: 3rd through adult

 Uncover the secret lives of our wildlife residents, make a plaster cast of a local animal’s foot and track down your animal’s amazing adaptations for survival.
 Become a “nature detective” to discover tracks, scat, dens, and other indications of their presence.